GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
+The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.

-~ Fred Brooks
+~ Alan Perlis
 <pre>

 </pre>